 - Vegan.
 This recipe uses coconut milk to make it one of my favorite Vegan main dishes.

 - Healthy.
 Chickpeas are a great source of fiber and protein.

 When most people think of a curry recipe, they think of lots of ingredients you don't have and crazy long cook times.

 Good thing for you, my specialty is making traditional meals in non-traditional ways to make them with #ruthlessefficiency.

 Is This Chickpea Curry Vegan?

 Yes.
-It’s made with coconut milk instead of real cream, so it’s vegan-friendly and delicious.
+It's made with coconut milk instead of real cream, so it's a vegan chickpea curry and delicious.

 How To Make Coconut Chickpea Curry

 - Purée.
 In a small blender container, purée coconut, cilantro, ginger, garlic, serrano pepper, and water until you have a rough, gritty mixture (about 30 seconds).